Music, Music Composition Specialization, M.M.

 Joseph Morgan, Program Director

-The School of Music offers a Master of Music degree with specializations in collaborative piano, conducting, jazz studies, music composition, music composition for contemporary media, music education, musicology, and performance.
+The School of Music offers a Master of Music degree with specializations in collaborative piano, conducting, jazz studies, music composition, music education, musicology, and performance.

 Please see undergraduate catalog for information regarding undergraduate programs.